pachacamac/jing/README.md

 `.meta.yml` holds global meta variables available in templates when not overwritten

-I'll try and add a basic example project soon.
-If you feel like wanting to giving this a try in the meantime feel free to open an issue or reach out otherwise.
+~~I'll try and add a basic example project soon.~~ Check out the examples folder.
+If you feel like giving this a try and have questions feel free to open an issue or reach out otherwise.
+Pull requests welcome too.

 ## Development